 - The CSA STAR Program – To improve transparency about cloud vendor security, the CSA launched their STAR (Security Trust & Assurance Registry) program in 2011.
 Suppliers voluntarily publicise information about their security controls and practices, so more and less risk averse firms can locate a provider matching their regulatory and local control requirements.

-- ISO27001/22301 Certification – Certification against ISO standards is a good indicator that suppliers have a mature approach to security management.
+- ISO27001/22301 Certification – Certification against ISO standards is a good indicator that suppliers have a mature approach to security risk management.
 However, it’s no guarantee that security controls are working.
 They may diligently and cyclically assess controls, find many are broken, but get all the right security management documents and processes in place to make the certification grade.
 By the same token, their ISMS scope might just cover a showcase site, or only include physical security controls.
 Always ask for evidence of control effectiveness and check that services you plan to use and controls you want to rely on, are in scope.
 If not, it can come as a nasty post-audit surprise.

 Follow the old advice: Don’t outsource problems